hassansalehe/hassansalehe.github.io/index.md

 I'm Hassan Salehe Matar and I'm a recent Ph.D graduate of Computer Sciences and
 Engineering from Koc University in Istanbul.
 During my PhD studies, I had been
 lucky to be advised by [Assist.
 Prof. Didem Unat](http://home.ku.edu.tr/~dunat/).
-My research focuses on designing
+My research focused on designing
 and improving algorithms and tools for detecting concurrency errors in parallel programs.

 I previously worked on improving performance of race detection algorithms